Stanley Fink, Baron Fink: Political career

-In January 2009, Fink was appointed Co-Treasurer of the Conservative Party.
-Created a life peer on 18 January 2011, he took the title of Baron Fink, of Northwood in the County of Middlesex; Lord and Lady Fink were regular guests of David Cameron at Chequers and, after the resignation of Peter Cruddas over a cash-for-access controversy, Lord Fink returned as Treasurer of the Conservative Party, which he had previously given £2.62m: he is among the top 20 biggest donors to the Conservative Party.
+In January 2009, Fink was appointed co-treasurer of the Conservative Party.
+Created a life peer on 18 January 2011, he took the title of Baron Fink, of Northwood in the County of Middlesex; Lord and Lady Fink were regular guests of David Cameron at Chequers and, after the resignation of Peter Cruddas over a cash-for-access controversy, Lord Fink returned as treasurer of the Conservative Party, to which he had previously given £2.62m: he is among the top 20 biggest donors to the Conservative Party.

-In February 2015, Fink was accused by the Labour leader Ed Miliband of undertaking "tax evasion activities".
-In reply, he stated simply that not only he avoided tax, but that "everyone does tax avoidance at some level".
+In February 2015, Fink was accused by the Labour leader Ed Miliband of undertaking "tax avoidance activities".
+In reply, Fink called the statement "untrue and defamatory" and threatened to sue Miliband, challenging him to repeat the claim without the protection of parliamentary privilege or retract it.
+However, days later Fink stated that he did avoid tax, and that "everyone does tax avoidance at some level".

 Philanthropy

 Lord Fink is Chairman of Governors at Ark Burlington Danes Academy, President of Evelina Children's Hospital and serves on the Board of Trustees of the Oxford Centre for Hebrew and Jewish Studies.
-In September 2009, he was appointed chairman of Absolute Return for Kids.
+In September 2009, he was appointed Chairman of Absolute Return for Kids.
 In 2010, he and Cherie Blair attended a fundraiser for learning difficulties charity Norwood, of which he is a benefactor.

 Personal life

+Interviewed by The Jewish Chronicle Fink said, "Being Jewish is part of what I am and it is an inheritance I am proud to pass on to my children" but also added, "I have accepted that, as we live in multi-cultural Britain, one of my children might not marry someone Jewish."
+According to the Sunday Times Rich List, Fink is worth an estimated £70 million.

-In 1981, Fink married Barbara Paskin; they have two sons, Jordan and Alex, and a daughter, Gabriella, and live in north London, as well as owning property in France and Spain.
+In 1981 Fink married Barbara Paskin, by whom he has two sons, Jordan and Alex, and a daughter, Gabriella.

+Lord and Lady Fink live in north London as well as owning properties in France and Spain.